 The Group meets on the 3rd Tuesday of the month in Southwell Library between 2.00-4.00pm.

-As the photo below shows, we came out of "Covid Hibernation" in time to have a stall at our Southwell U3A Open Day in Southwell in August '21 and again in '22: See below for the programme we have planned right through to 2024.
+As the photo below shows, we came out of "Covid Hibernation" in time to have a stall at our Southwell U3A Open Day in Southwell in August '21 and built on the success of this again in '22: See below for the programme we have planned right through to 2024.

 U3A History of Art 2022 Programme concludes with: